ShortCircuitOperator in Apache Airflow: The guide

 Conclusion

 The ShortCircuitOperator is a simple yet powerful operator.
 It is helpful to prevent running tasks for various reasons.
-You just put it between tasks, and it short-circuits your DAG based on your condition.
-On top of that, trigger rules can now be respected, allowing you to match with complex use cases that you might have.
+You just put it between tasks, and it halts your DAG flow execution based on your condition.
+On top of that, it can now respect trigger rules allowing you to build more complex use cases than before.

-I hope you enjoyed this article; if you want to learn more about Airflow, take a look at my course here.
+I hope you enjoy this article; if you want to learn more about Airflow, take a look at my course here.

 See you! 😉